thoughtworksarts/thoughtworksarts.github.io/app/_features/synthetic-media-james-nouf.md

 ---
-title : "Synthetic Media Residency Awarded to Nouf Aljowaysir and James Coupe" link  : /blog/nouf-aljowaysir-james-coupe-awarded-synthetic-media-residency/ feature-position : 1 details : The Synthetic Media residency is jointly awarded to two artists for the summer of 2020, Nouf Aljowaysir and James Coupe.
+title : "Synthetic Media Residents Nouf Aljowaysir and James Coupe Working Virtually with ThoughtWorks Arts" link  : /blog/welcoming-new-residents-synthetic-media/ feature-position : 1 details : Synthetic Media residents Nouf Aljowaysir and James Coupe are working on projects with ThoughtWorks Arts.
 Due to COVID-19, these residencies have been restructured to take place fully online.
 ---